TUX-LATTE/Student-Management-System/README.md

 # Student-Management-System
-Student Management System in C — a progressive project built chapter by chapter from C How to Program (9th Edition), growing from simple input/output to a full system with reports and file handling.
+Student Management System in C — a self-built project that applies concepts learned from C How to Program (9th Edition), growing chapter by chapter into a complete system.